kaiba-tech/kaiba/docs/usecases/usecases.md

 * [Row Type CSV data]()

-## Piri + XML
+## Kaiba + XML

 XML is... ugh... but a lot of legacy systems expect XML as input and produces XML as output.
-We won't get rid of XML anytime soon, but atleast with piri we can live with it.
+We won't get rid of XML anytime soon, but atleast with Kaiba we can live with it.

 There are three things to look out for when working with XML.